Please join us invite is on the bottom left of the Home Page

-The latest Covid information suggests we can resume Club meetings at the Woolpack Inn from July 2021 as the restrictions are due to be lifted from the 21st June.
+The latest Covid information suggests we can resume Club meetings 2021 as the restrictions are due to be lifted from the 19th July

 There are a number of events listed on our coming events page. we will be adding to them as we get the invites in. and are there as a guidance and we suggest you book direct until we advise differently.

 Please go to Members Blog for new update

 Happy New Year 2021.

 We are sorry we cannot meet up in person and can only continue club nights on Zoom